booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B5/README.md

 ## Objective

-In this exercise you will learn why monitoring the expiration of certificates is important and how to setup a solid certificate monitoring.
+In this exercise you will learn why a monitoring for the expiration of certificates is important and how to setup a solid certificate expiration monitoring.

-## Why to Set Up Certificate Monitoring
+## Why to Set Up Certificate Expiration Monitoring

 All x.509 certificates have a limited validity period.
-After expiration they are not accepted by anyone.
+After expiration they are not accepted by your peers any longer.
 If the client is a browser or an other client application on the user's workstation, a certificate warning is displayed.
 Uncertainty at the user is the consequence - ugly enough.

-If the certificate is used in a server-to-server communication (e. g. web application is calling a HTTPS webservice) usually the communication stops working, an error is thrown instead.
+If the certificate is used in a server-to-server communication (e. g. web application is calling a HTTPS webservice) usually the communication immediatelly stops working and an error is thrown instead.

 The nasty thing about this is: It happens within a second.
 While in the one moment everything is still working completly without problems, in the next moment you might face a complete outage!
 So better be prepared!